 “Thus it is not a question of designing a group of beautiful letters, but rather designing a beautiful group of letters.” — Mergenthaler Linotype

 To my knowledge, this is the earliest appearance of a quote often credited to Matthew Carter or Walter Tracy.
 It’s not clear if either man contributed to this document, but as staff at Mergenthaler, they may have.
-The author could also be Steve Byers, Mergenthaler’s Director of Typography at the time.
+The author could also be Mike Parker, a witness at the hearing, or Steve Byers, Mergenthaler’s Director of Typography at the time.

 Not all type manufacturers presented statements in favor of copyright protection.
 Castcraft Industries, a Chicago outfit that copied designs in metal, photo, and later digital, was obviously opposed.
 Among the arguments made by their legal representative was this strong one:

 “The Copyright Office would face tremendous difficulty examining originality and creative authorship in typefaces, since the requirements of such examination are beyond the capability of the Copyright Office as presently staffed.” — Howard B. Rockman

 There are many other interesting tidbits in the supporting evidence submitted by the witnesses.
 Appended to Mergenthaler’s statement was an article by James Mosley on classification systems, prefaced by this comment:

 Concern was expressed at the November 6, 1974 hearing before the Copyright Office whether it is possible to have a classification system so as to permit determination whether a particular typeface design is, in fact, original.
 Such a classification system can be established — in fact, several already exist!